nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes command GUI behaviors:**<br>

+* The numbers displayed beside the entity is referring to the entity's id. (e.g. 1.
+Alex Yeoh, Alex has the Customer id of 1)
 * Using entity specific commands (e.g. commandX, where command is a specific operation such as add, edit, etc and X is a specific entity such as customer, vehicle etc) will help you navigate to the respective tabs (e.g. A successful `addvehicle` command will navigate you to the Vehicles tab)
 * While clicking on individual items in the items list may cause the UI to show that it is highlighted, the current entity shown in the right panel (Details panel) will not reflect what you have selected*.
 Please use the respective `view` commands in order to view details of a specific entity.
+* Entering incorrectly formatted commands will throw an error message with information on command usage, which explains the correct way to use and format the command for your convenience.

 </div>